 Autologous conditioned serum is a specialised injection technique to reduce the pain and inflammation in osteoarthritis and to aid in healing tendon and muscle injuries.

-Developed in Germany in 1997 and previously available to international and AFL professional athletes, we can now offer the same treatment at our St Andrew’s rooms, South Terrace, Adelaide.
+Developed in Germany in 1997 and previously available to international and Australian Football League professional athletes, we can now offer the treatment at our St Andrew’s clinic, South Terrace, Adelaide.

-Autologous conditioned serum is not a standard treatment but has shown benefit in knee OA, after ACL reconstruction, Achilles tendon injury and muscle injury.
+Autologous conditioned serum is not a standard treatment but has shown benefit in knee osteoarthritis, after anterior cruciate ligament (ACL) reconstruction, Achilles tendon injury and muscle injury.
 As with any treatment, the results vary between individuals.

 A referral is needed from your GP, sports doctor or surgeon.

-At the time, you will need to be free from any acute infection, recent antibiotics or vaccinations.
+At the time of treatment, you will need to be free from any acute infection, recent antibiotics, or recent

-We take a sample of blood from a vein in your arm, just like any blood test.
-This is specially treated and the blood is stored, frozen, so we can use it for a series of injections into the joint or tendon/muscle.
-This is usually 1-2 per week and up to six can be performed for a treatment.
+We take a sample of blood from a vein in your arm like a normal blood test.
+This is specially treated, and then the blood is stored frozen, so we can use it for a series of injections into your joint or tendon/muscle.
+This is usually 1-2 per week, and up to six can be performed for a treatment.

-You will need to rest from any vigorous activity for 2 days but can then return to normal daily activities and light duties.
-Avoid those movements that are known to aggravate your problem.
-As with any injection, success is more likely as part of an ongoing treatment programme guided by your doctor.
+Do not do any vigorous activity for two days.
+After that, you can return to normal daily activities and light duties.
+Avoid movements that are known to aggravate your problem.
+As with any injection, success is more likely if it is part of an ongoing treatment programme guided by your doctor.

-Because we are re-injecting your own blood, there is no risk of allergic reaction.
+As we are re-injecting your own blood, there is no risk of an allergic reaction.
 Sometimes the injection can cause mild irritation.
 Any injection carries a small risk of introducing infection, about 1 in 30,000 and we take precautions to minimise this.
 If you experience increased swelling or redness, please call your doctor.